sdassow/markdown-webgen/README.md

 The options are as follows:

- * -destdir dir - Destination directory to write all resulting files to, defaults to the same directory as the source file
+ * `-destdir dir` - Destination directory to write all resulting files to, defaults to the same directory as the source file

- * -assetdir - Directory with additional files to copy to the destination directory, unset by default
+ * `-assetdir dir` - Directory with additional files to copy to the destination directory, unset by default

- * -tmplfile - Template file to use, defaults to `template.html`
+ * `-tmplfile file` - Template file to use, defaults to `template.html`

- * -quiet - Avoid printing detailed output
+ * `-quiet` - Avoid printing detailed output